perisicnikola37/blog-management-laravel/README.md

         php artisan db:seed
         ```

-* For development or testing purposes, you can use the Laravel built in server by running
+* For development or testing purposes, you can use the Laravel built-in server by running
 ```shell
 php artisan serve
 ```

-After running the above commands, you should be able to access the application at http::/localhost or your designated domain name depending on configuration.
+After running the above commands, you should be able to access the application at http::/localhost or your designated domain name depending on the configuration.

 ## Setup
 * Log in to the application with the following credentials
     * Email: test@gmail.com
     * Password: 12345678

-* if you are on production
+* Project Workflow
-    - When you log in, you would be redirected to a page with error message at the top right corner that says "Please set your school of operation first".
-At the menu, click on create schools
+    - When you log in, you would be redirected to a Homepage
-    - On the page to create schools, provide a name, address and initial for your school and click on create school
+    - On this page, you can create a blog post, enter your profile settings, logout and many more
-    - Click on view schools, select the current school and click on the button set scvhool
-    - You can now head over to the dashboard
-    - You can begin to add classes, students, teachers etc. Some operations would not work specifically all links under the academics section
-    - Head over to academic years, create a new academic year and a new semester then set the academic year and semester
-* if you are on dev or testing, data is preset to test and use the application.
+    - Click on Profile to enter your Profile settings
+    - In the CMS you can manage all of your blog posts, or if you are an administrator, you can manage all blog posts on the platform and users also
+    - As an administrator, you are able to view platform analytics
+    - As an administrator, you can also delete a certain user or all users by selecting
+    - Inside your profile settings you can edit your name, email address, picture, password, and many more
+    - As an administrator, you have a special field called `about` where you can write something about yourself which will be displayed on the About Page within the platform
+* There are two roles:
+- `administrator` and `subscriber`

-## Usage
+## Roles

+### Administrator
+* Ability to create, edit, view, and delete all blog posts on the platform
-* Add class groups to the school
+* Ability to create, edit, view, and delete all users on the platform
-* Add classes to class groups
-* Add sections to classes
-* Add students to sections (You must have created a class and a section before you can add students)
-* Add teachers to school
-* Add subjects to school
+* Can view analytics page
+* Can manage the information which will be displayed within about page

+### Subscriber
+* Ability to create, edit, view, and delete their blog posts
+* Can view all users on the platform but can't delete them

 ## Features
-### Super Admin
-By default super admin can manage all activities in each school, some super admin exclusive features are
-* Ability to create, edit and delete schools
-" Ability to set school of operation

-### Admin
-* Ability to manage own school settings
-* Ability to create, edit, view and delete class groups in assigned school
-* Ability to create, edit, view and delete classes
-* Ability to create, edit, view and delete sections
-* Ability to create, edit, view and delete classes
-* Ability to create, edit, view and delete subjects
-* Ability to create, edit, view and delete academic years
-* Ability to set Academic years
-* Ability to admit students, view student profiles, edit student profile, print student profile and delete student
-* Ability to create teachers, edit teacher profile and delete teacher
-* Ability to create, edit, manage, view and delete timetables
-* Ability to create, edit, view and delete sylabii
-* Ability to create, edit, view and delete semester
-* Ability to set own school academic year and semester

-### Teachers
-* Ability to create, edit, view and delete sylabii
-* Ability to create, edit, manage, view and delete timetables
+* When an administrator deletes someone's post, that post automatically relates to that administrator
+* Used Laravel Sluggable for SEO
+* Used reCAPTCHA while logging
+* Added e-mail contact with Mailgun
+* Added CSRF protection
+* Added Middleware protection for unregistered users
+* Added session messages